 Where Is Fractional Skin Resurfacing Laser Used?

-Skin resurfacing to reverse sun damage, small scars, acne scars and hypopigmented scars (scars which have lost color and look white) are treated with fractional laser. **If you have darker skin tones – For overall facial laser with the least risk of hyperpigmentation for those with genetic predispositon to hyperpigmentation, we recommend the eMatrix fractional RF energy system.
-In our experience we find it is a preferred alternative for skin types which can express excess pigmentation activity following laser-type treatments.
+Skin resurfacing to improve sun damage, small scars, acne scars and hypopigmented scars (scars which have lost color and look white) nearly anywhere on the body can be accomplished with fractional laser. **If you have darker skin tones – For overall facial laser with the least risk of hyperpigmentation for those with genetic predispositon to hyperpigmentation, we recommend Fractora.
+In our experience we find radio frequency energy is the preferred alternative for skin types which can express excess pigmentation activity following laser-type treatments.
 A consultation to discuss your concerns and a determination of skin type helps us select the right treatment choice.